UHR-Net: An Uncertainty-Aware Hypergraph Refinement Network for Medical Image Segmentation: Introduction

 In this paper, we propose UHR-Net, an Uncertainty-Aware Hypergraph Refinement Network for lesion segmentation.
-To address cue dilution in small lesions and spurious foreground responses induced by lesion-like backgrounds, we introduce Uncertainty-Oriented Instance Contrastive (UO-IC) pretraining to initialize the backbone.
-UO-IC uses geometry-aware copy-paste to generate images containing an original lesion instance and its downscaled replica, forming instance-level positive pairs, while mining lesion-like backgrounds as hard negatives.
-Contrastive learning among the original instance, the scaled instance, and the background strengthens instance-level discriminative representations.
-To improve prediction consistency in ambiguous regions, we further design an Uncertainty-Guided Hypergraph Refinement (UGHR) block.
-It derives an entropy-based uncertainty map from a coarse segmentation probability map to guide hypergraph refinement, strengthening context aggregation in ambiguous regions and enforcing many-to-many higher-order consistency.
-Moreover, foreground- and background-conditioned hyperedge prototypes decouple higher-order aggregation pathways, reducing boundary interference.
-Extensive experiments on ISIC-2016, ISIC-2017, GlaS, Kvasir-SEG, and Kvasir-Sessile demonstrate consistent gains and competitive performance.
-Overall, the main contributions of this paper are as follows: \begin{itemize} \item We propose UHR-Net, an uncertainty-aware hypergraph refinement framework for lesion segmentation that integrates contrastive pretraining and structured refinement. \item We introduce UO-IC pretraining, which combines geometry-aware copy-paste augmentation with lesion-like hard-negative mining to strengthen instance-level discriminative representations, especially for small and ambiguous lesions. \item We develop the UGHR block, which uses an entropy-based uncertainty map to guide hypergraph refinement and employs foreground- and background-conditioned hyperedge prototypes to decouple higher-order interactions in ambiguous regions. \end{itemize}
+To alleviate small-lesion cue dilution and lesion-like background interference, we introduce Uncertainty-Oriented Instance Contrastive (UO-IC) pretraining, which constructs positive lesion pairs through geometry-aware copy-paste augmentation and mines lesion-like backgrounds as hard negatives.
+To improve prediction consistency in ambiguous regions, we further design an Uncertainty-Guided Hypergraph Refinement (UGHR) block, which derives an entropy-based uncertainty map from a coarse probability map to modulate node-hyperedge participation.
+Foreground- and background-conditioned hyperedge prototypes are used to decouple higher-order aggregation pathways, reducing boundary interference and strengthening refinement in uncertain regions.
+Extensive experiments on ISIC-2016, ISIC-2017, GlaS, Kvasir-SEG, and Kvasir-Sessile demonstrate consistent gains over representative baselines.